×

 It’s about a cheerful and optimistic streetwalker named Cabiria looking for love in all the wrong places.
 Her diminutive stature and sweet expression are played off against her explosive character.

-While the reality of her life is harsh, her uncrushable spirit allows her to overcome the men that take advantage of her again and again.
+While the reality of her life is harsh, her uncrushable spirit allows her to overcome the men who take advantage of her again and again.
 Despite her lot in life, she has a strong sense of self-worth that she defends to the very end.

-The way that the characters talk to one another is often highly emotional and dramatic.
+The way the characters talk to one another is often highly emotional and dramatic.
 While watching, pay attention to the hand gestures the characters use to emphasize their words.

 These hand gestures, i gesti, are important parts of Italian non-verbal communication that are as ingrained in the language as the actual words.